Virtual AI Agents: What they are & how to deploy

 “Human in the loop” (HITL) is a broader strategy where humans are involved at key points to train, supervise, or handle exceptions for the AI system.
 This could mean having humans review and correct the agent’s failed conversations to improve its training data, or having a human approve a high value transaction initiated by the agent.
 HITL combines the efficiency of AI with the judgment and empathy of humans.

-When AI handles sensitive data, building in robust safeguards is not optional, it’s a requirement.
+When AI handles sensitive data, building in robust safeguards is a requirement.

 Security Guardrails for AI Agents